junxit/us-congress-bills-115/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2018-07-16 — [House 115-2-330](votes/house-115-2-0330.md) — On Motion to Suspend the Rules and Pass — **Passed** (368–0)

 ## Actions

 - 2018-02-07 — Introduced in House
 - 2018-02-07 — Introduced in House
 - 2018-02-07 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-03-15 — Committee Consideration and Mark-up Session Held.
+- 2018-03-15 — Ordered to be Reported by Unanimous Consent.
+- 2018-07-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-16 — Considered as unfinished business. (consideration: CR H6243-6244)
+- 2018-07-16 — Considered under suspension of the rules. (consideration: CR H6211-6212)
+- 2018-07-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4960.
+- 2018-07-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-16 — Mr. Walker moved to suspend the rules and pass the bill.
+- 2018-07-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 0 (Roll no. 330). (text: CR H6211)
+- 2018-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 0 (Roll no. 330).(text: CR H6211)